-- People can access support into education and employment how and when they need it, at any point in their lives and whatever their starting point. - Place leaders collectively reduce barriers physical, digital, health and mental health - for people to access learning, training and employment.
+- People can access support into education and employment how and when they need it, at any point in their lives and whatever their starting point. - Place leaders collectively reduce barriers health, mental health, digital and connectivity - for people to access learning, training and employment.